 1. Front and rear extensions

 These types of extension are implemented at the front or back of a building.
-They usually occur on your garden or patio area.
-Typically, you would opt for these extensions if you want to create a larger open plan living space, or blend your indoor space with your outdoor space.
+They usually occur on a garden or patio area.
+Typically, one would opt for these extensions if they want to create a larger open plan living space, or blend their indoor space with their outdoor space.

-For small extensions, you often don’t need planning permission, potentially saving you some hassle and time.
+For small extensions, planning permission may not be required, potentially saving hassle and time costs.
 Indeed, these extensions usually require between three to six months of building time.
 However, it would be wise to always check planning regulations regardless of size.

 2. Single-storey extensions